XinliYue/VQA-Generalization/README.md

 ## Revisiting Video Quality Assessment from the Perspective of Generalization

-Code for AAAI 2025 submission paper "Revisiting Video Quality Assessment from the Perspective of Generalization".
+Code for CVPR 2025 submission paper "Revisiting Video Quality Assessment from the Perspective of Generalization".

 ## Environment